innomatic/innomatic-platform/README.md

 With the Innomatic Platform, ISVs and Enterprises can build Cloud ready, Multi Tenant applications and SaaS products faster and better.

-This is the new architecture platform still in development.
-For development and production purposes you should still use the Innomatic Legacy Platform available at https://github.com/innomatic/innomatic-legacy

 ## Additional Information

 Innomatic Platform official web site: http://www.innomatic.io/